 - If time permits, go to the interior hallway on the lowest floor.

 - If time does not permit, go to the safest area of your classroom or office (an inside wall) furthest away from the doors and windows.

 - Avoid windows, or areas with wide, free-span roofs.
 A special note for Trask: Move out of the arena area into a side corridor with no windows, or into a restroom.

 - Take shelter underneath a desk or any heavy furniture available.

-- All qualified personnel will render first aid as necessary.
+- All qualified personnel should render first aid.

 - If you are in a modular unit: